SeanNaren/deepspeech.pytorch/README.md

 We can see the status of pipelines using the UI.
 Check under workloads to see your jobs.
 They will remain unschedulable until the GPUs have been provisioned and ready to run, so this may take a few minutes to do.
 To check the progress of the GPUS, under clusters select deepspeech, and then select nodes.
 You should see two new GPU nodes, select them and check the running pods to see if a nvidia-gpu-driver pod is starting up.

-After a while the pipeline will run, and results can be seen via the logs by selecting the workload job.
+After a while the pipeline will run, and results can be seen via the logs by selecting the workload job in the GCP UI.

 You can also see the status of the node via the terminal: